 When you get a golden crust, turn them over.
 I use silicone tipped tongs to treat them gently.
-Pour in the wine (or sake) and immediately cover with the lid.
+Pour in the wine (sake, broth or water) and immediately cover with the lid.
 Turn the heat to low.
 The scallops will finish cooking in about 1-2 minutes, depending on size and thickness.
 When done they should still be a little translucent in the center.
 Don’t overcook them.

 Complete Your Dinner

 To serve, place cooked rice on a plate, top with the scallops and drizzle with the orange miso sauce.
 For garnish, sprinkle on chopped chives.
 A few drops of toasted sesame oil are nice too, but optional.
 Add a green side vegetable such as asparagus or broccolini.
 Cook them simply and dress with a few drops of the toasted sesame oil and a little fresh grated orange zest.
 If you’d like, add a tossed green salad.
 A note on rice, try Forbidden Black rice.
 Cooks perfectly in 30 minutes.